Child protection and safety

 REPORTING/ NOTIFYING THE RELEVANT AUTHORITIES

-It is a requirement of Scouts Queensland that if a volunteer, youth or young adult member, staff member or helper suspects a child has experienced harm, or is at risk of experiencing harm, that person must contact the appropriate agencies to provide support and advice.
-This is not limited to Scouting related activities.
+It is a requirement of Scouts Queensland that if a volunteer, youth or young adult member, staff member or helper suspects a child has experienced harm, or is at risk of experiencing harm, that person must contact the QLD Police to provide support and advice.

-(e) Queensland Police Service: The Queensland Police Service has a number of dedicated Child Protection and Investigation Units across the state to investigate criminal matters relating to child abuse.
+- Queensland Police Service: The Queensland Police Service has a number of dedicated Child Protection and Investigation Units across the state to investigate criminal matters relating to child abuse.
 If you have concerns about criminal behaviour, contact your local police station.

-In an emergency, call 000.
+- In an emergency, call 000.

-Additionally, children and young people themselves should be encouraged to report any abuse or suspected abuse.
+- Additionally, children and young people themselves should be encouraged to report any abuse or suspected abuse.

-It is a requirement of Scouts Queensland that if a volunteer, youth or young adult member, staff member or helper suspects a child has experienced harm, or is at risk of experiencing CHILD ABUSE, that person after contacting the Police completes a Child Abuse Report Form (F8), which is then to be forwarded to the Chief Commissioner or any other person designated by the Chief Commissioner at Scouts Queensland as soon as possible after he or she forms the suspicion:
+It is a further requirement of Scouts Queensland that if a leader, volunteer, youth or young adult member, staff member or helper suspects a child has experienced CHILD ABUSE or is at risk of experiencing CHILD ABUSE, that person after contacting the Police completes a Child Abuse Report Form (F8), which is then to be forwarded to the Chief Commissioner or any other person designated by the Chief Commissioner at Scouts Queensland as soon as possible.
+This form may be submitted anonymously.

 The Scout Association maintains a list of psychologists and professional counsellors who would be willing to see members of the Scout Association.
 This requires the member getting a referral from their general practitioner (local doctor) to be attended to by this professional.
 This counselling service is covered under the “GP Mental Health Care Plan” and will be bulk billed to Medicare, or offered a rebate (please check with individual practitioner) for up to six sessions provided the patient is referred by their general practitioner.
 Download the list of psychologists and counsellors.
 List of Psychologists and Counsellors